-Fully updated to cover all new tax legislation and developments in light of the OECD BEPS project implementation, key areas included in this seventh edition are:
+Fully updated to cover all new tax legislation and developments in light of the OECD BEPS project implementation, key areas to be included in this new edition are:

-- Update on implementation of BEPS recommendations including artificial avoidance or permanent establishment status and prevention of treaty abuse
+- an update on the implementation of BEPS recommendations including artificial avoidance of permanent establishment status and prevention of treaty abuse;

-- Implementation of transfer pricing documentation and country-by-country reporting
+- the implementation of transfer pricing documentation and country-by-country reporting;

 - multilateral instrument implementation;